conklintx/whatever/README.md

 Now to update the readme and add a file to be built using make command.
 Done!

 Now lets perform a push, and test it's jenkins trigger.
+Hook failure.

+Try again 1